Zedran/uv/README.md

 ## Introduction

-UV is a command line application written in Go that checks the current level of UV radiation measured on the UV Index scale.
+UV is a command line application written in Go that checks the current level of UV radiation expressed on the UV Index scale.
+Additionally, it displays a set of times related to the Sun's position in the sky and an estimation of safe sunlight exposure for different skin types.

 ## Setup